Jenny has returned from balmy Bozburun with tales to share from her first SwimTrek experience…

 SWIMTREK: “How's life at SwimTrek been going so far and how was your first trip to Bozburun?”

-JENNY: “I'm in week nine now [working at SwimTrek], so I can still play the new girl card.
-One of the main reasons for going to Bozburun, apart from familiarising myself with our trips, was to review the recent change of hotel."
+JENNY: “I'm in week nine now [working at SwimTrek], so I’m still very much at the beginning of my exciting SwimTrek journey.
+One of the main reasons for going to Bozburun, apart from familiarising myself with our trips, was to see and experience our new hotel in reality."

-"The whole experience was really good - nice group, total mixture of customers in terms of previous trips with us, nationalities, configuration of groups.
-There were a few couples, solo travellers, and some swimmers who met on previous SwimTrek trips and now always go together."
+"The whole experience was great - lovely group, total mixture of customers in terms of previous trips with us, nationalities, configuration of groups.
+There were a few couples, solo travellers, and some swimmers who met on previous a SwimTrek trip and had booked this holiday to go together."

-"I think the range of SwimTrek experience was from me, with zero, to one swimmer who had been on 12 trips with us.
-So yeah, it was a nice group dynamic.
+"I think the range of SwimTrek experience was from me, with zero, to one swimmer who had been on over 10 trips with us.
+So yeah, it was a nice group dynamic, and everyone was really encouraging of each other and of me too, which was lovely.
 It's really interesting when you spend a lot of time with people, isn't it?
 Because you see the dynamic evolve."

 "The boat is great in terms of space.
-People can kind of choose what they want to do.
-So there's great inside space and the deck's also really good.
+People can kind of choose how they want to enjoy the experience onboard.
+So, there's great inside space and the deck's also really good.
 Swimmers could spread out and get what they wanted from their time on the boat.
-The covered area is where lunch was served and it's a traditional gulet-style boat, which fitted in with the environment."
+The covered area is where lunch was served and it's similar to the traditional gulet-style boats, which fitted in with the environment."

-"There were a few couples, solo travellers, and some swimmers who met on previous SwimTrek trips and now always go together."
+"There were a few couples, solo travellers, and some swimmers who met on previous SwimTrek trip and had booked this holiday to go together."

-“The boat crew was super friendly.
-It was a couple and their son was also onboard sometimes.
-The lady did all the cooking and the food was delicious.
+“The boat crew was super friendly and welcoming.
+It was a family and the lady did all the cooking and the food was delicious.
 What she produced out of a tiny kitchen was incredible.
-And on day one, the man was barbecuing whole fish for lunch.
-So it was really wholesome."
+And on day one, the man was barbecuing whole fish for lunch (even when it rained).
+So, it was really wholesome and fresh."

 What Made Bozburun Stand Out As A Location